ernestmusong/Recipe-app/README.md

 # 📖 [Catalog of my things] <a name="about-project"></a>

-**[Catalog of my things]** Blog App is a web application that allows users to create, read, update, and delete blog posts.
-Users can sign up for an account, create new blog posts, and edit or delete their existing posts.
+**[Catalog of my things]** Recipe App is a web application that help users browse through a collection of recipes.
+Users are also allowed to sign up and create their own recipes as well as remove them.

 ## 🛠 Built With <a name="built-with"></a>